 Required Notice To Raise the Rent on a South Carolina Month-to-Month Lease

-South Carolina requires that notice of a rental increase be delivered in writing, but doesn’t specify a particular timeframe for advance notice.
-This means in most cases, it’s reasonable for a landlord to use the same amount of advance notice as required for other major changes like termination, which in South Carolina is 30 days.
+South Carolina doesn’t set a specific timeframe for notice to raise the rent.
+This means in most cases, it’s reasonable for a landlord to use the same amount of advance notice as required for other major changes like termination.
+In South Carolina, this is 30 days.

 Eviction in South Carolina Month-to-Month Rentals

-South Carolina tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+South Carolina tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in South Carolina typically take four to nine weeks.

 For more information on the eviction process in South Carolina, click here.